Wednesday, 25 May 2016

 What you don’t expect can sneak up on you

-The first two days on the road went just about as expected.
-Long, brain-numbing mile after mile after mile.
+The first two days on the road were exactly as expected—long, brain-numbing miles, one after the other.

-I pulled out of my lovely motel (tongue fully planted in my cheek), just East of St. Louis, and headed for Missouri.
-Shortly after crossing the state line I found my way onto Historic Route 66.
+I rolled out of my lovely motel (tongue firmly in cheek) just east of St. Louis and headed for Missouri.
+Not long after crossing the state line, I found my way onto Historic Route 66.

 A front yard to die for!